-The assessment must incorporate the best available information, drawing from scientific literature and experts.
+The assessment must incorporate the best available information, drawing from scientific literature and FSC-US Forest Management Standard Page 31 of 123 experts.
 The impact assessment will at minimum include identifying resources that may be impacted by management (e.g., streams, habitats of management concern, soil nutrients).
 Additional detail (i.e., detailed description or quantification of impacts) will vary depending on the uniqueness of the resource, potential risks, and steps that will be taken to avoid and minimize risks.